-Rayon fabric, or viscose, is a semi-synthetic fabric that is an extract from pure cellulose fibers.
+Rayon fabric, or viscose, is a semi-synthetic fabric extracted from pure cellulose fibers.
 Manufacturers derive all rayon fabrics from natural materials like wood pulp and cotton.
-But the manufacturing process requires certain chemicals which differentiate the final product.
+But the manufacturing process requires certain chemicals to treat rayon fibers which differentiate the final product.

-Rayon fabric is soft, breathable, and comfortable to wear.
+Rayon is soft, breathable, and comfortable to wear.
 Its soft texture is like that of silk and linen.
-Also, the fabric is moisture absorbent, making it an ideal fabric for sportswear and humid climates.
+Also, the fabric is moisture-absorbent, making it an ideal fabric for sportswear and humid climates.
 However, some rayon fabrics require hand washing or dry cleaning and can shrink when machine washed.

-There are three common types of rayon.
+There are three common types of rayon used in the textile industry.
 Each of which has a unique manufacturing process:

 Manufacturers mix this versatile fabric with natural and synthetic fibers and craft them into fabrics of different lengths and textures.
-Rayon is lightweight, breathable, and is commonly a substitute for silk, having the same smooth and luxurious look and feel.
+Rayon produced using the viscose method is lightweight, breathable, and is commonly a substitute for silk, sometimes called fake silk, having the same smooth and luxurious look and feel.

-The viscose rayon fabric has various uses, from textiles to yarns, dresses, blouses, and other types of clothing.
+Viscose rayon fabrics have various uses, from textiles to yarns, dresses, blouses, and other types of clothing.
 However, viscose has low wet strength and can shrink when washed.

 Read More: Modal Fabric & Sustainability

-Lyocell is a type of rayon manufacturers get from cellulose fiber.
-They produce it by dissolving natural materials like wood pulp.
+Lyocell is another type of rayon made from cellulose fiber.
+They produce it by dissolving natural materials like wood pulp, predominately from the eucalyptus tree.
 Also, they often blend it with cotton or linen.
-We consider Lyocell to be one of the most eco-friendly types of rayon, as manufacturers produce it using fewer harsh chemicals.
-We use them in making eco-friendly clothing like towels, jeans, t-shirts, and dresses.

 Read More: Lyocell Fabric & Sustainability

 Manufacturers dissolve materials like wood pulp in caustic soda to convert it to alkali cellulose.
-However, when making the high wet modulus rayon, manufacturers use a weaker caustic soda.
+However, manufacturers use a weaker caustic soda when making high wet modulus rayon.

-Then they chemically treat the alkali cellulose with carbon disulfide to form cellulose xanthate.
-Next, they bathe the cellulose xanthate in caustic soda forming a viscose solution.
+Then they chemically treat the alkali cellulose with carbon disulfide to form a soluble compound called cellulose xanthate.
+Next, they bathe the cellulose xanthate in caustic soda, creating a viscose solution.
 They then add dyes to this solution and filter for impurities.
 After which, they store it for days.

-Manufacturers convert the viscose solution into strands of fibers.
-They do this through the use of a spinneret which can come with large or small holes.
-They then put it in an acid bath which solidifies the filaments to form a regenerated cellulose filament.
+Manufacturers convert the viscose solution into strands of viscose rayon fiber.
+They do this by using a spinneret which pushes the liquid through large or small holes.
+They then put it in an acid bath, solidifying the rayon filaments to form a regenerated cellulose filament.

-Rayon was the first human-made fabric developed in the late 19th century as a substitute for silk5, and for many years, people knew rayon fabric as artificial silk.
+Rayon was the first human-made fabric developed in the late 19th century as a substitute for silk4, and for many years, people knew these semi-synthetic fabrics as artificial silk.

 In the 1860s, the French silk industry went through a crisis caused by a disease affecting silkworms.
 This led to an investigation by chemists who sought to produce artificial silk.

-Hilaire Bernigaud, Comte de Chardonnet, who is often referred to as the father of the rayon industry, began developing rayon as a practical fiber in France.
+Hilaire Bernigaud, Comte de Chardonnet, often referred to as the father of the rayon industry, began developing rayon as a practical fiber in France.

 In 1891, the production of "Chardonnet silk," an early type of rayon, began at a factory in Besançon.
 However, the process was slow, expensive, and dangerous.
 What we know as Viscose rayon was produced in 1891 and 1905 by the British silk firm Samuel Courtauld & Company.

-By 1925, it became an industry, and the Federal Trade Commission (FTC) gave it the name ‘rayon.’4 In 1952, they split rayon into two categories; pure cellulose (rayon) and cellulose compound (acetate).
-However, the viscose rayon was weaker than other types of fibers used for clothing.
+By 1925, it became an industry, and the Federal Trade Commission (FTC) gave it the name 'rayon.'
+In 1952, they split rayon into two categories; pure cellulose (rayon) and cellulose compound (acetate).
+However, viscose rayon was weaker than other types of fibers used for clothing.

+Rayon has become an important fiber globally.
 Today, we know rayon for its durability and versatility.
-Manufacturers also blend it with other materials for making paper, tire cord, carpets, amongst other products.
-Rayon has become an important fiber globally.
+Manufacturers also blend it with other materials for making paper, tire cords, and carpets, among other products.

-According to reports, over 150 million trees are cut down every year for viscose production2.
-Also, rayon undergoes several processes involving chemicals like sodium hydroxide, carbon disulfide, and sulfuric acid.
+According to reports, over 150 million trees are cut down yearly for viscose production2.
+Also, to manufacture rayon, they use several processes involving chemicals like sodium hydroxide, carbon disulfide, and sulfuric acid.

-However, manufacturers do not make all rayon with harmful chemicals.
-The lyocell fabric is made with less harmful chemicals and uses a loop process that prevents chemicals from being discharged into the water, making it a more eco-friendly option.
+Manufacturers do not make all rayons with harmful chemicals.
+Lyocell fabric is made with organic solvents and fewer toxic chemicals.
+It uses a closed-loop process that prevents chemicals from being discharged into the water, making it a more eco-friendly option.

-Rayon is a lightweight fabric that can shrink or lose its shape when wet.
-It is important to take care of your rayon fabric to help them last longer.
+Rayon is a lightweight fabric that can shrink or lose shape when wet.
+Taking care of your rayon fabric is important to help it last longer.
 Here are ways to care for your rayon fabric:

-Toad and Co are committed to using sustainable fabrics like organic cotton, Tencel, Hemp, and Lenzing modal.
+Toad and Co are committed to using sustainable fabrics like Tencel, Hemp, Lenzing modal, and organic cotton fabric.
 It partners with the cleanest factories and makes clothing with minimal negative environmental impact.